Woo Sang-ho (politician): Early life and education

 Woo Sang-ho was born on 12 December 1962 in Cheorwon, Gangwon.
 He is the youngest of the three sons and a daughter of Park Byung-hui (died in 2013), a health centre worker.
 His father was born in 1916, as the eldest son of a landowner in Cheorwon, and studied at Chuncheon High School.
 He also studied physical education at Tokyo Imperial University (now University of Tokyo) in Tokyo, Japan.
-Nevertheless, following the surrender of Japan in 1945, his land was deprived by the Workers' Party of North Korea as Cheorwan was above of the 38th parallel north and therefore was under the rule of Soviet Union.
+Nevertheless, following the surrender of Japan in 1945, his land was taken by the Workers' Party of North Korea as Cheorwan was north of the 38th parallel and therefore under the rule of Soviet Union.
 He moved to Busan during the Korean War, but following the Armistice Agreement, he married Park Byung-hui in Seoul and returned to Cheorwon.
-As Cheorwon was recovered by South Korea, parts of his land was recovered, but he sold all of them and built a school.
+As Cheorwon was recovered by South Korea, he reassumed ownership of his land, but he sold it and built a school.
 A house was his sole property when his youngest son was born.
 He was a member of the Democratic Republican Party.

 When Woo was a primary school Form 6 student, the family moved to Seoul, where his father rented a one-room with a shared tap and a toilet.
-He later described during these time as "too poor" and also revealed that he never had his own room until his marriage.
+He later described himself as "too poor" during these times and also revealed that he never had his own room until his marriage.
 At his secondary school, he was caned by his class teacher as he was unable to pay the school fees.
-All of his elder siblings had given up continuing their tertiary educations due to the unaffordable fees, despite high results.
-On the other hand, his mother was seriously willing to send him to a university and sought a help from relatives.
+All of his elder siblings had given up continuing their tertiary education due to unaffordable fees, despite high results.
+On the other hand, his mother was seriously willing to send him to a university and sought help from relatives.

 Woo graduated from Yongmoon High School in 1981.
 He then attended Yonsei University, where he studied Korean language.
-During the Year 1 and 2, his aim was becoming a poet or Korean teacher.
+During Year one and two, his aim was becoming a poet or Korean teacher.
 He was a member of Yonsei Literary Society, a club within his university.
 In May 1986, he received the Yun Tong-Ju Poetry Prize.

 In 1984, his second elder brother became disabled after a traffic collision.
 He then committed suicide.